 I was personally proud to see the cross-industry coverage of Avnu Alliance’s new Silicon Level Validation Task Group, a volunteer-led organization that is working to create alignment on time sensitive networking base requirements at the silicon level.
 The announcement caught the attention of publications across all the industries Avnu serves, including the industrial automation, electronics design and manufacturing, network engineering, automotive, and professional AV markets.
 The association has been working behind the scenes to advance the implementation of open standards for time sensitive network traffic for a long time, and when they were ready to tell their story, I loved seeing their target audiences take notice.

-Account Executive Robert Simms has been especially proud of the exposure we’re scored for Nanolock, another embedded tech company specializing in cybersecurity software.
+Account Executive Robert Simms reflects on 2021 with pride in the exposure we’re scored for NanoLock, another embedded tech company specializing in cybersecurity software.
 “It’s been satisfying to see their 4th quarter messaging priorities, such as security risks related to electric vehicle charging, get attention from major global industry publications like The Next Web.”

 Simms has also seen trends in the cybersecurity sector mirrored in society at large.
 “Nearly every study I’ve seen shows that people are well aware of the risks of insufficient cybersecurity policies, but a very low percentage actually do anything about it.
 Obviously, this applies to the pandemic too: warning calls in general are ineffective as a messaging strategy.
 We need to find other ways to motivate and inspire action.”